top of page

 People standing up for climate change.
 Activists holding signs about climate change and what is needed for change.

 Lastly, we must raise our voices.
-Whether it’s through writing, teaching, or simply having conversations, herbalists can play a vital role in connecting others to the natural world and advocating for its protection.
+Whether through writing, teaching, or simply having conversations, herbalists can play a vital role in connecting others to the natural world and advocating for its protection.
 Climate change is not just an environmental issue—it’s a health issue, a cultural issue, and a call to reconnect with the earth in a more conscious way.

 Comments